naschorr/Of-The-Statistician/README.md

 ![with OTS](https://raw.githubusercontent.com/naschorr/Of-The-Statistician/master/images/withOTS.png)
 <img src="https://raw.githubusercontent.com/naschorr/Of-The-Statistician/master/images/highlightOTS.png" alt="with OTS highlighted" width="406" height="225">

-and notice that the cheapest [Lord's Cape of XYZ] is selling for much less than 99 gold.
-Therefore, it's unlikely that someone interested in buying that design would purchase your auction.
-This means that you don't have to waste gold or time listing the auction.
+and notice that the cheapest [Lord's Cape of XYZ] is (or was recently) selling for much less than 99 gold.
+This lets you know where the pricing stands for a given item, and can help save time and gold for listings.

 Note: Requires [Auctionator](http://mods.curse.com/addons/wow/auctionator)